seth1919/HandwrittenDigitRecognition/README.md

 11. Test the model by drawing a number in the black canvas and press "Recognize Image".

 Currently, this application only works for training a model with 10 categories.

+This project uses wxWidgets to render its interface.
+To compile, you may need to download the wxWidgets library.